Leeds weather forecast: Sunny spells but this is when rain is set to hit

 What will the weather be like this afternoon in Leeds?

-This afternoon will be brighter, with sunny spells set to take place throughout the afternoon until around 6pm.
-Maximum temperature of 19C.
+This afternoon will continue to see sunny spells throughout the afternoon, climbing to temperatures of 19C by mid-afternoon.

 What will the weather be like this evening and tonight in Leeds?